Cattigara

-Cattigara is the name of a major port city located on the Magnus Sinus described by various antiquity sources.
-Modern scholars have linked Cattigara to the archaeological site of Óc Eo in present-day Vietnam.
+Cattigara is the name of a major port city located on the Magnus Sinus described by various ancient sources.
+Some modern scholars have linked Cattigara to the archaeological site of Óc Eo in present-day Vietnam.

 Ptolemy's description

 Cattigara was the name given by the 2nd-century Alexandrian geographer Claudius Ptolemy to the land on the easternmost shore of the Indian Sea at (due to a scribal error) 8½° south of the Equator.

 The name "Cattigara" was probably derived from the Sanskrit Kirti-nagara कीर्ति- नगर "Renowned City" or Kotti-nagara कोटि-नगर "Strong City".